Time Allocation Committee (TAC)

 The ratings, recommended number of nights to be allocated and the available number of nights for the semester define a cut-off rating for each telescope.
 Proposals with rating better than this cut-off are scheduled by the observatory director in a preliminary schedule.
 Due to scheduling constraints such as phase of the moon, instrument availability etc. the cut-off cannot be a hard margin.
 Therefore the actually allocated number of nights, the phase of the moon, or the time location within the semester may have to deviate from the application as well as from the recommendation of the TAC.
 In the extreme some proposals rated better than the cut-off may not be schedulable at all or a proposal with a rating near but below the cut-off may fill a slot and be scheduled.

-It is evident that no changes can be made to the schedule after the observing times have been communicated to the observers.
+It is evident that, except under extraordinary circumstances, no changes can be made to the schedule after the observing times have been communicated to the observers.

 Statutes of the TAC